 When there are children involved, quite often it’s the mum that stays in the property but regardless of gender, there may come a time that whoever is “in situ” wants to take over the mortgage in their own right.

 This is not always straightforward!

 The fact that you may be able to demonstrate you have been paying the mortgage without any help from your ex, does not change the fact that at the point of application you bought the property jointly or, in other words, in the event of mortgage arrears there are 2 people the Lender is allowed to pursue.

 Before removing a party from a mortgage the Lender has to be sure that the remaining applicant has the means to be able to afford the mortgage on their own going forward and this means a full assessment of income regardless of whether you have kept up mortgage payments in the past or not.

 The answer to this one is YES, you can!
-Lenders and their credit scoring systems take many factors into account before they offer you a mortgage and on-going financial commitments is just one of these.
-The monthly payment of the mortgage you still hold with your ex will need to be in-putted alongside any other loans and credit commitments you may have.
+Lenders and their credit scoring systems take many factors into account before they offer you a mortgage.
+On-going financial commitments are just one of these.
+The mortgage payment you hold with your ex will need to be inputted, alongside any other credit commitments you may have.

 Once we’ve keyed all this in for you our system will confirm the maximum amount you are able to borrow.
 So you know your budget at outset and how much deposit you will need to put down.
 It can be difficult to move on from your previous joint financial commitments.
 Just remember it’s all about risk as far as Lenders are concerned.
 They want to avoid repossession situations at all costs.

 - First Time Buyer Mortgage Advice in Hull